dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/mapping-configuration/_index.md

 ##### Display HCC Indicators

 - When the user assigns a code that has a CMS HCC, a small H indicator appears.
-  - The current version of HCC *and* the version for the previous calendar year (retroactively) will display when the user hovers over the H in the Assigned Codes panel.
+  - The current version of HCC *and* the version for the previous calendar year (retroactively) will display when the user hovers over the H in the Assigned codes tree.
   ![](image-544.jpg)
 - The Previous HCC Overview will be available in the Navigation tree for any subsequent patient chart with the same MRN number that previously had HCC’s.